 I was originally drawn to running to try and get fit so I could keep up with my climbing partners on the approaches, but once I got past the initial suffering of starting to run, I fell in love with moving fast and light.
 I ran alone a lot initially, which was incredible peaceful, but since moving to the Rockies have discovered the fantastic community that we have here and how sociable running can be.

 Little Yoho Valley is by far my favourite area to ski.
 The presidents and terrain around the Stanley Mitchell hut is awesome !
 I would love to also spend more time checking out the terrain around the Louise and Richard Guy Hut.

 What are your other hobbies/interests?

 Climbing is my next passion after skiing and running.
 Otherwise I love to cook, do yoga and paint.

 What’s your ideal day out in the mountains?

 My ideal summer day would involve a late start at a cafe for tea and cake, followed by an easy paced long run to a remote area with a bunch of friends.
 In the winter however I love to start early and be skinning up our objective when the sun comes up with good friends and lots of stoke.
 A long day on may skis is so rewarding!

 What is your ski setup this Winter?

-I have a pair of Movement Vista 84 in a 161, with a Helio 180 binding.
-They are fantastically light weighing in at 1330 grams per ski.
+I have a pair of K2 Mindbender 106 C Alliance 159 cm with a SkiTrab Vario.2 binding.
+It's a super fun and playful ski that doesn't feel like its width in firm conditions.
 In the spring I am more of a traverse skier than a steep skier.
-I like to pack my bag with camping gear and go adventuring for a few days to explore more remote parts of the Rockies, so these skis helped reduce my load!
+I like to pack my bag with camping gear and go adventuring for a few days to explore more remote parts of the Rockies, so I will be getting some fresh SkiTrabs!

 What is your go-to running shoe?